 Knowing what soil you have is the starting point of knowing how much water your lawn will need and how well it will grow.

 So before moving forward, a soil test is always a good starting point.
-We do not sell soil testing kits because the results always need analysing by a professional.
+We can perform a soil test for you, but we do not sell soil testing kits as the results always need analysing by a professional.

 A basic soil test starts with measuring the soil pH followed by a soil composition test.

 pH is a measurement scale by which you can gauge the level of acidity or alkalinity in your soil.
 It ranges from 0 to 14.
 Above 7.0 is alkaline and below 7.0 is acidic.
 A soil pH of 6.0 to 7.5 is ideal for lawns.
 After the pH test, a composition test will tell you whether the soil is right for growing, retaining water etc.

 The European soil classification system divides soil into 23 different types.
 Many of these are widely distributed throughout the continent, but there are also several that are present almost exclusively in certain small regions.
 A disproportionate number of these can be found in Spain, which on the whole has very different soil from the rest of Europe.

 In Europe, acrisols are present only in Spain, Turkey and Romania.
 They are low in nutrients and contain accumulations of clay.
 These soils are also very susceptible to erosion and contain high amounts of aluminum.
 They occur primarily in the Southwestern region of Spain and are not usually suitable for agriculture.

 Calcisols are the most common soils in Spain.
 As indicated by the name of the order, these soils are high in calcium, specifically in the form calcium carbonate.
 The source of this mineral can be layers of lime or root nodules.
 They are highly alkaline and form in locations with distinctly differentiated dry seasons.
 They are often found in areas where groundwater rich in lime rises to the surface, leaving behind mineral deposits.